 - Latency percentiles (P50, P95, P99)

-- Business outcomes: The metrics that matter to stakeholders
+- Business outcomes: The metrics that actually matter to stakeholders

 Create explicit contracts: